Overview of Red Hat OpenStack Platform

 Red Hat OpenStack Platform comes with an optional suite of tools, such as Centralized Logging, Availability Monitoring, and Performance Monitoring.
 These tools help you maintain your OpenStack environment.

-Red Hat supports the installation of Red Hat OpenStack Platform using the following methods:
+Red Hat supports the following methods to install Red Hat OpenStack Platform (RHOSP):

-packstack: OpenStack deployment consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
+packstack: Packstack is an OpenStack deployment that consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
 Installed OpenStack services include: Block Storage, Compute, Dashboard, Identity, Image, OpenStack Networking, Object Storage, and Telemetry.
 Packstack is a command-line utility that rapidly deploys OpenStack.Note

 Packstack deployments are intended only for POC-type testing environments and are not suitable for production.
 By default, the public network is only routable from the OpenStack host.